hisham-maarraoui/AI-Chrome-Extension/README.md

 ## Installation

-1. Clone this repository:
+1. Clone this repository into a folder on your computer

 2. Load the extension in Chrome:
    - Open Chrome and go to `chrome://extensions/`
    - Enable "Developer mode" in the top right
    - Click "Load unpacked" and select the extension directory

-3. After loading in the extension, make sure the extension's toggle is turned on and then click the extension icon in top right of chrome browser
+3. After loading in the extension, make sure the extension's toggle is turned on and then click the extension icon in the top right of the Chrome browser

-4. Click on the three on the right of the listed AI Autocomplete extension and then click options
+4. Click on the three dots to the right of the listed AI Autocomplete extension and then click options

 5. Choose Groq or Google for the AI provider

-6. For Groq get an API key from Groq.
-For Google get an API key for Google AI Studio
+6. For Groq, get an API key from Groq.
+For Google, get an API key from Google AI Studio

 7. Enter your API key